Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Medicine

-Abstract: As part of the reform of the second cycle of medical studies (R2C) and the new assessment methods using Objective Structured Clinical Examinations (OSCE), the Montpellier-Nîmes Faculty of Medicine wishes to offer students additional training aimed at improving their performance in this test through three components: the first component involves intensive training (role-playing with students from the General Medical Sciences Training Diploma (DFGSM) acting as standardized participants (or simulated patients), immersive, comprehensive (all areas of competence can be offered, except for the area of procedural skills), a second component that reverses the learning process and allows for independent training, and a third component that evaluates the relevance of the overall project.
+Summary: As part of the reform of the 2nd cycle of medical studies (R2C) and the new methods of assessment by Objective and Structured Clinical Examinations (OSCEs), the Faculty of Medicine of Montpellier-Nîmes wishes to offer students additional training aimed at improving their performance in this test through 3 parts: a first allowing intensive training (situation with students of the Diploma of General Training in Medical Sciences (DFGSM) ensuring the role of standardized participants (or simulated patients), immersive, complete (all areas of competence can be offered, except the area of acquisition of gestures), a second part reversing the learning and allowing autonomous training and a third concerning the evaluation of the relevance of the overall project.

 Project leaders: Blaise DEBIEN & Denis MORIN

-Abstract: Students find it difficult to perform clinical examinations on standardized participants (SPs), even though this training and assessment method is now widely used in medical studies.
-It therefore seems important to familiarize them with SPs (codes, rules, and limitations) from the very beginning of their studies.
-The Emergency Care and Procedures Training Certificate (AFGSU), which concerns all DFGSM2 students (AFGSU1) and DFASM2 students (AFGSU2), is the ideal framework for developing this skill.
+Summary: Students often struggle to perform clinical examinations on standardized participants (SPs), even though this training and assessment method is now widely used in medical studies.
+It is therefore crucial to familiarize them with SPs (codes, rules, and limitations) from the outset of their studies.
+The Emergency First Aid and Care Training Certificate (AFGSU), which is required for all students in the second year of medical school (DFGSM2) (AFGSU1) and the second year of medical school (DFASM2) (AFGSU2), provides the ideal framework for developing this skill.

-JEODD: Collaborative game inspired by escape games on the theme of Sustainable Development Goals
+JEODD: A collaborative game inspired by escape rooms, themed around the Sustainable Development Goals.

 Project leader: Carole VIGREUX